Corporate executives reap millions from Reddit stock frenzy

 Executives and insiders have been exiting at the same time Wallstreetbets participants have been pushing their members to snap up the stock.
 Robinhood, a popular trading app among Wallstreetbets investors, this week temporarily barred traders from buying more shares of GameStop.
 The ban was partially lifted on Friday.

-Executives tend to trade stock through pre-set plans in order to avoid any appearance that they might have traded on insider information, which is illegal.
-But the recent executive stock sales at both BlackBerry and GameStop appear to have taken place outside of these so-called 10b5-1 plans, meaning none of the trades had been scheduled in advance, according to notes detailing the trades in recent filings the executives submitted to the U.S. Securities and Exchange Commission.
+Executives tend to trade stock through pre-set plans in order to avoid any appearance they might have traded on insider information, which is illegal.
+But notes on the trades in recent filings the executives submitted to the U.S. Securities and Exchange Commission do not state that the recent stock sales at both BlackBerry and GameStop took place through these so-called 10b5-1 plans.
+That suggests none of the trades had been scheduled in advance.

 "Pay for luck"